Thatguy560/rot13Encoder/README.md

 3. cd into 'rot13Encoder' (Change directory's)

-4. Install node.js and run npm install in command line to install all dependencies
+4. Install node.js and run "npm install" to install all dependencies

-5. type "npm start" to start app.
+5. type "npm start" to start the app.

 6. This should then automatically open the app on your browser, however if it doesn't just open up any browser of your choosing and type in the url "http://localhost:3000/".